5 Adventure + Food Pairings in Banff National Park

 Beginners can look to Yamnuska Mountain Adventures for the first courses and steps of trying out climbing, whether on rock or on ice.

 While climbing can be gratifyingly challenging, keeping the post-adventure meal simple is a great balance.
-The Bear Street Tavern are well-known for their fresh ingredient pizzas (and calzones!) with a side of chili oil and honey, and Athena’s has a decades-long reputation of whipping up some of the best za in the valley.
+The Bear Street Tavern are well-known for their fresh ingredient pizzas (and calzones!) with a side of chili oil and honey, and Three Bears Brewery offers delicious pizza to pair with craft beers.
 If you're looking to add a little bowling into the mix, don't miss High Rollers.